By Cat, June 2007; updated May 2019

 Dr Levy asserts that vitamin C has no known toxic dosage in patients without preexisting kidney disease, and does not increase risk of kidney stones.

-Cat’s note: I have saved a copy of Dr. Levy’s pdf at CATSFORK > PDF FILES / Vitamin-C-DrLevy_NZ_Sept2009.pdf
+Cat’s note to self: I have saved a copy of Dr. Levy’s pdf at CATSFORK > PDF FILES / Vitamin-C-DrLevy_NZ_Sept2009.pdf

 Vitamin C vs. Cancer

 - Recent studies indicate intravenous or high-dose liposomal Vitamin C is a powerful agent against certain cancers, by blocking the cancerous stem cells from multiplying (7A) NOTE: Dietary vitamin C will not have the same beneficial effect as IV or liposomal forms.

 - blood cancer, including acute and chronic leukemia

 - pancreatic, colon, liver and ovarian cancers